zhiqic/Rethinking-Counting/README.md

 @InProceedings{Cheng_2022_CVPR,
-    author    = {Cheng, Zhi-Qi and Dai, Qi and Li, Hong and Song, Jingkuan and Wu, Xiao and Hauptmann, Alexander G.}, title     = {Rethinking Spatial Invariance of Convolutional Networks for Object Counting}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June},
+    author    = {Cheng, Zhi-Qi and Dai, Qi and Li, Hong and Song, Jingkuan and Wu, Xiao and Hauptmann, Alexander G.}, title     = {Rethinking Spatial Invariance of Convolutional Networks for Object Counting}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, month     = {June},
     year      = {2022},
     pages     = {19638-19648}